baronpantoufle/exercise/docs.md

 Now for Ex 9 I am changing the first line to help create a CONFLICT with the file on GitHub.
 (Because I already made a nedit there for this line.)
 This is very important documentation.
 You must read all of it.

 NOW the CONFLICT is RESOLVED and we are all HAPPY.
+Changed for Ex 12 Part 2.

 Here is a new line not in the original.
 Changing this line for Ex 12.

 This is documentation is also highly confidential.
 Leakers will be severely prosecuted.
 Changing this line in main for Ex 12